We all know that visuals like diagrams and flowcharts are the best way to simplify and communicate complex information like decision flows.

 Finally, share your diagram with your team!
 Venngage makes it simple to store and share your diagrams with the people that matter.

 Once you’re done editing, copy the link to share it directly with a coworker or client.
-Upgrade to a Business account to download your flow chart or activate team features, like team sharing and collaboration.
+Upgrade to a Business account to download your flow chart or activate team features, like team sharing and real-time collaboration.

 Whether you’re facing issues with team alignment, want to improve workplace efficiency, or you’re prepping to bring on new employees, business process mapping can help.